senecaxconnect/xconnect_docs/docs/Agent_Overview.md

 1. Download the latest xConnect Agent from the Downloads Repository
 2. Extract zip file
-3. Right-click on the setup file and select 'Run as Administrator' !!! warning
+3. Right-click on the setup file and select 'Run as Administrator'
-    This is important!
-The background services may fail to install if the installer is not ran with elevated privileges!
 4. Proceed through installer, accepting all prompts
 5. Open Windows Service Manager and verify "xConnect Agent Core" service exists and is **Running**

+!!! note
+    Step 3 is important!
+The background services may fail to install if the installer is not ran with elevated privileges!

 ## Windows Service
 The Server Agent consists of a single background Windows Service, the **xConnect Agent Core**.